 To set this up, take the following steps:

 - Start by creating a category or editing an existing category.
 You could name it ‘invite-only event’.
-You will notice that this page is identical to the event creation page except there is an added visibility section.
+You will notice that this WordPress private page is identical to the event creation page except there is an added visibility option.

-- In the Visibility section, select the Protected option.
+- In the Visibility settings, select the Protected option.

-- If you want the event to be accessible based on user roles, select the user role option and define the user roles you wish to invite.
+- If you want the event to be accessible based on user roles, select the user role checkbox.
+Once you've done that, define the user roles you wish to invite in the roles dropdown.

-- If you want the event to be attended by specified users only for example specific contributors and subscribers, select the Users option and specify them.
+- If you want the event to be attended by specific users only for example specific contributors and subscribers, select the Users option and specify them.

 - Click on Add new category to finish.